insolar/docs/docs/source/test-swap.rst

 To grasp what you will be doing, take a look at the steps of the test scenario:

 #.
-Create a MetaMask wallet and, inside, switch to Ropsten test network and add the INS custom token.
+Create a MetaMask wallet and, inside of it, switch to Ropsten test network and add the INS custom token.
 #.
 Get Ropsten test ETH coins.
 #.
 Swap the coins to test INS tokens using the INS token contract.
 #.
-Create an Insolar Wallet and, automatically, receive a migration address.
+Create a wallet in Insolar Wallet and, automatically, receive a migration address.
 #.
 Send the test INS tokens from the MetaMask wallet to the migration address.
-They will automatically swap to XNS native coins and appear in the Insolar Wallet.
+They will automatically swap to XNS native coins and appear in Insolar Wallet.

 All the above steps are described in detail in subsequent sections.